Turkey and Israel reached ato restore ties, bringing an end to a six-year-long bilateral feud on Monday.

 It lambasts the system for being a construct of the post-World War II settlement, and thus increasingly being detached from the reality of the present.

-This accounts for his catchphrase "the world is bigger than five", referring to the present dominant position of the five permanent members of the United Nations Security Council in the international system.
+This accounts for his catchphrase "the ", referring to the present dominant position of the five permanent members of the United Nations Security Council in the international system.

 Davutoglu, therefore, may have expressed this grand vision more eloquently and put it into more sophisticated theoretical frameworks, but Turkish foreign policy was by no mean solely the product of Davutoglu's vision.